National target groups for MURs

 High risk medicines

 In June 2011, PSNC and NHS Employers convened a high risk medicines reference group which included representatives from the National Patient Safety Agency, the National Prescribing Centre, the Royal College of Physicians, the Royal Pharmaceutical Soctiety and UK Medicines Information.
-The group was chaired by Martin Stephens, National Clinical Director for Hospital Pharmacy at the Department of Health.
+The group was chaired by Martin Stephens, National Clinical Director for Hospital Pharmacy at the Department of Health and Social Care.

 It was agreed that the following principles should determine the list of high risk medicines: